 These good bacteria are also called called probiotics, and more and more people are taking them for the health perks.
 Studies suggest they can aid in digestion, boost the immune system—even regulate mental health.
 And if heart health is a concern, a probiotic might even help with that.
 There’s also recent evidence suggesting probiotics can help you maintain a healthy weight.

-But probiotics are far from perfect; there are side effects you should consider.
+Probiotics are far from perfect; there are side effects you should consider.
 For the most part, those side effects for healthy individuals are mild issues—things like gas or bloating.
 One study suggests, though, that probiotics could shorten diarrhea symptoms or help discourage much more severe gastrointestinal problems (such as Crohn’s disease or Irritable Bowel Syndrome), so perhaps those slight side effects aren’t that bad after all.

 Whenever someone is taking live bacteria, though, there’s always a possibility of danger.
 Those who are critically ill shouldn’t take probiotics for this reason.
 For example, a Dutch study suggests a higher death rate among acute pancreatitis patients when drinking a probiotic blend of six active cultures.
 In this case, “good” bacteria is seen by the already weakened immune system as harmful and attacked as invaders.